Social media age restrictions

 The social media age restrictions will not eliminate every risk that children face online, and the risks will not simply disappear when a child turns 16.
 So eSafety will continue to help people of all ages understand how to use online services and platforms as safely as possible and get help if they are harmed.

 We raise community awareness about online safety issues, preventing risks and dealing with harms through our training and education programs.
-We also provide a wide range of web pages and resources, including information and advice written specifically for young people, parents and carers, and educators.
+We also provide a wide range of web pages and resources, including information and advice written specifically for young Australians, parents and carers, and educators.

 Protection